13 Nitric Oxide Foods for Better Blood Flow

 8. Pumpkin Seeds

 Pumpkin seeds provide arginine, an amino acid directly involved in nitric oxide production.
-Arginine acts as a building block for nitric oxide synthesis, which helps support blood vessel relaxation and circulation.
+Arginine acts as a building block for nitric oxide production, which helps support blood vessel relaxation and circulation.

 Pumpkin seeds are also rich in magnesium, zinc, and healthy fats that support vascular health.
 Magnesium is particularly important because it helps blood vessels relax properly and supports healthy blood pressure regulation.